 5. Have fun with it

 The best part about remodeling is that you get to change things around and make the home that you live in on your very own.
 This can be fun if you embrace the stress of making it happen before time runs out, instead of panicking because everything isn't done yet.
 Remodeling your house doesn't have to be a stressful project, but it does take a lot of work.
+Considering your safety during the renovation is very important.
+If you are looking for a material that can give an alert to danger, belt stanchion is an option.
 Once you finally finish everything, remember that it's ok to relax with some good food and maybe even a movie night once in a while.
 Take a step back and appreciate your work because you deserve it.
 This will make everything better, even if you had some problems along the way.

 image © Cal David